Labirintami/doc/docs/tree/api/tree_afterdrop_event.md

 title: afterDrop
 ---

-@short:
-fires before the user has finished dragging an item but after the mouse button is released
+@short: fires before the user has finished dragging an item but after the mouse button is released

-@params:
-- data		object		data object
-- e		    Event		a native event object
+@signature: afterDrop: (data: object, events: MouseEvent) => void;

 @example:
 tree.events.on("AfterDrop", function(data, events) {